cstuder/parse-swissmetnet/README.md

 ### Metadata format

-The metadata files are free form textual files with space separated tables.
+The legacy metadata files are free form textual files with space separated tables.
 Good luck parsing those.

 Encoding is ISO-8859-1.
 This library outputs UTF-8.

 Starting from 2021, the metadata is split up into two files: A text file (I.e. `VQHA80_en.txt`) containing the parameter metadata and a link to a CSV (I.e. `ch.meteoschweiz.messnetz-automatisch_en.csv`) containing the location metadata.

+Starting from 2025, the metadata is published as CSV files. (`ogd-smn_meta_stations.csv` and `ogd-smn_meta_parameters.csv`).

 ## Installation